mantidproject/mantid/dev-docs/source/JenkinsConfiguration.rst

    the builder account
 #.
 Change the "Startup type:" of the service to be "Automatic (Delayed Start)"
 #.
 Ensure the msbuild directory is on the ``PATH``
 #.
-Finally reboot the slave (this is the easiest way for the Jenkins to
+Finally reboot the agent (this is the easiest way for the Jenkins to
    start trying to reconnect to it)

 Note that changes to ``PATH`` require restarting the Jenkins service in